 FTR revenues are primarily comprised of hourly congestion revenue, from the day-ahead and balancing markets.11 FTR revenues also include ARR excess, which is the difference between ARR target allocations and FTR auction revenues, and negative FTR target allocations, which is an income for the FTR market from FTRs with a negative target allocation.
 Competing use revenues are based on the Unscheduled Transmission Service Agreement between the New York Independent System Operator (NYISO) and PJM.
 This agreement sets forth the terms and conditions under which compensation is provided for transmission service in connection with transactions not scheduled directly or otherwise prearranged between NYISO and PJM.
-Congestion revenues appearing in Table 13-15 include both congestion charges associated with PJM facilities and those associated with reciprocal, coordinated flowgates (M2M flowgates) in MISO and NYISO whose operating limits are respected by PJM.12
+Congestion revenues appearing in Table 13-11 include both congestion charges associated with PJM facilities and those associated with reciprocal, coordinated flowgates (M2M flowgates) in MISO and NYISO whose operating limits are respected by PJM.12

-In the first six months of 2014, the market to market operations resulted in NYISO, MISO and PJM redispatching units to control congestion on flowgates located in the other's area and in the exchange of payments for this redispatch.
+In the first nine months of 2014, the market to market operations resulted in NYISO, MISO and PJM redispatching units to control congestion on flowgates located in the other's area and in the exchange of payments for this redispatch.
 The Firm Flow Entitlement (FFE) represents the amount of historic flow that each RTO had created on each reciprocally coordinated flowgate (RCF) used in the market to market settlement process.
 The FFE establishes the amount of market flow that each RTO is permitted to create on the RCF before incurring redispatch costs during the market to market process.
 If the non-monitoring RTO's real-time market flow is greater than their FFE plus the approved MW adjustment from day-ahead coordination, then the non-monitoring RTO will pay the monitoring RTO based on the difference between their market flow and their FFE.
 If the non-monitoring RTO's real-time market flow is less than their FFE plus the approved MW adjustment from day-ahead coordination, then the monitoring RTO will pay the non-monitoring RTO for congestion relief provided by the non-monitoring RTO based on the difference between the non-monitoring RTO's market flow and their FFE.

-For the 2012 to 2013 planning period, PJM paid MISO and NYISO a combined \$40.3 million for redispatch on the designated M2M flowgates, and for the 2013 to 2014 planning period PJM has paid MISO and NYISO a combined \$44.3 million.
+For the 2013 to 2014 planning period, PJM paid MISO and NYISO a combined \$44.3 million for redispatch on the designated M2M flowgates, and for the first four months of the 2014 to 2015 planning period PJM has paid MISO and NYISO a combined \$6.4 million.
 The timing of the addition of new M2M flowgates may reduce FTR funding levels.
-MISO's ability to add flowgates dynamically throughout the planning period, which were not modeled in any previous PJM FTR
+MISO's ability to add flowgates dynamically throughout the planning period, which were not modeled in any previous PJM FTR auction, may result in oversold FTRs in PJM, and as a direct consequence, reduce FTR funding.